Moksy-Lab/epsiloni/README.md

+## Moksy
-# [moksy - Free Professional e-Learning Templates
+Moksy - Free Professional e-Learning Templates

 ## Short Into
 Best free professional e-Learing themes to save you money and time.
 Our templates are built on top of Bootstrap, providing a range of responsive, reusable, well documented code.